Walden: Organization

 Part memoir and part spiritual quest, Walden opens with the announcement that Thoreau spent two years at Walden Pond living a simple life without support of any kind.
-Readers are reminded that at the time of publication, Thoreau is back to living among the civilized again.
-The book is separated into specific chapters, each of which focuses on specific themes:
+Readers are reminded that at the time of publication, Thoreau has returned to living among the civilized.
+The book is separated into several chapters, each of which focuses on specific themes:

-Economy: In this first and longest chapter, Thoreau outlines his project: a two-year, two-month, and two-day stay at a cozy, "tightly shingled and plastered", English-style 10' × 15' cottage in the woods near Walden Pond.
+Economy: In this first and longest chapter, Thoreau outlines his project: a two-year, two-month, and two-day stay at a cozy, "tightly shingled and plastered", English-style 10 by 15 foot cottage in the woods near Walden Pond.
 He does this, he says, to illustrate the spiritual benefits of a simplified lifestyle.
 He easily supplies the four necessities of life (food, shelter, clothing, and fuel) with the help of family and friends, particularly his mother, his best friend, and Mr. and Mrs. Ralph Waldo Emerson.
 The latter provided Thoreau with a work exchange: he could build a small house and plant a garden if he cleared some land on the woodlot and did other chores while there.
 Thoreau meticulously records his expenditures and earnings, demonstrating his understanding of "economy", as he builds his house and buys and grows food.